baliga-lab/miner/_sources/miner_neo.rst.txt

 ``miner-neo`` expects at least these 2 arguments:

-  * **indir:** the directory that was used as outupt directory for miner-causalinf-pre
+  * **indir:** the directory that was used as output directory for miner-causalinf-pre
   * **outdir:** the directory where the results will be stored